Swiss-system chess tournaments and unfairness: Introduction

 \section{Introduction}

-Ensuring fairness is a key responsibility of tournament organisers \citep{DevriesereCsatoGoossens2025}.
-Although fairness has several different interpretations in the literature, any sports rule can be judged unfair if it violates equal treatment of equals as some players enjoy an advantage over the other players due to random factors.
-For example, football penalty shootouts are widely accepted to be fair only if the outcome of the coin toss---that determines the shooting order---does not affect the chances of the teams \citep{ApesteguiaPalacios-Huerta2010, KocherLenzSutter2012, Palacios-Huerta2014, VollmerSchochBrandes2024, Pipke2025}.
+Ensuring fairness is a key responsibility of tournament organisers.
+Although fairness has several different interpretations in the literature, any sports rule can be judged unfair if it violates equal treatment of equals, and some players enjoy an advantage over the other players due to random factors.
+For example, penalty shootouts in football are widely accepted to be fair only if the outcome of the coin toss---that determines the shooting order---does not affect their outcome \citep{ApesteguiaPalacios-Huerta2010, KocherLenzSutter2012, Palacios-Huerta2014, BramsIsmail2018, LambersSpieksma2021, VollmerSchochBrandes2024, Pipke2025, vanHemertvanderKamp2026}.
 Our study aims to analyse Swiss-system chess competitions from this perspective.

-The Swiss-system is a non-eliminating tournament format where a high number of players play a predetermined number of rounds, which is much smaller than required by a round-robin tournament.
-The Swiss-system is especially popular in chess; indeed, it was invented by \emph{Dr.~Julius M\"uller}, a Swiss teacher, who used a new pairing system in 1895 at the 5.~Schweizerische Schachturnier in Zurich \citep{Schulz2020}.
-It is now applied in other sports, too, such as badminton, croquet, and various esports \citep{DongRibeiroXuZamoraMaJing2023}.
+The Swiss system is a non-eliminating tournament format where the contestants play a predetermined number of rounds, which is substantially smaller than required by a round-robin tournament.
+The Swiss system is especially popular in chess; indeed, it was invented by \emph{Dr.~Julius M\"uller}, a Swiss teacher, who developed a new pairing system in 1895 for the 5.~Schweizerische Schachturnier in Zurich \citep{Schulz2020}.
+It is now applied in other sports, too, such as badminton, croquet, and various esports \citep{DongRibeiroXuZamoraMaJing2023}, and has inspired the incomplete round-robin format of UEFA club competitions, introduced in the 2024/25 season \citep{Gyimesi2024, DevriesereGoossensSpieksma2026}.

-The Swiss-system is a reasonable design if (i) the number of contestants makes a round-robin tournament infeasible due to time constraints; and (ii) eliminating any contestant before the end of the tournament is undesirable.
-According to the Monte Carlo simulations of \citet{SziklaiBiroCsato2022}, the Swiss-system offers the best trade-off between the number of matches and the ability of the sports competition to reproduce the latent true ranking of the players, especially if all contestants should be ranked.
+The Swiss system is a reasonable choice if (i) a high number of contestants makes a round-robin tournament infeasible due to time constraints; and (ii) eliminating any contestant before the end of the tournament is undesirable.
+According to the Monte Carlo simulations of \citet{SziklaiBiroCsato2022}, the Swiss system offers the best trade-off between the number of matches and the ability of the competition to reproduce the latent true ranking of the players, especially if all contestants should be ranked.
+This optimality provides a strong motivation for investigating the Swiss-system tournaments in depth.

-However, the Swiss-system uses dynamic scheduling, that is, the set of matches played in the next round depends on the results in the previous rounds: players with the same or similar current scores are paired to play against each other.
-This policy might cause logistical difficulties, which can explain the recent decision of the Union of European Football Associations (UEFA) to organise its club competitions in an incomplete round-robin format from the 2024/25 \citep{Gyimesi2024}---nonetheless, it is also sometimes called the Swiss model/system in the media \citep{Rutzler2024, UEFA2022a}.